nikolae/portfolio/_drafts/2025-02-25-ubuntu-library.md

 ![email2](/assets/images/guides/email02.jpg)
 >Create an app password.

-Update 3/17/2025: I can't seem to find a dedicated area in the security settings anymore, but this link seems to work: [https://myaccount.google.com/apppasswords](https://myaccount.google.com/apppasswords)

 ### Configure Gmail
 Go to Gmail, and click `Settings`, then `See all settings`.
 Go the `Accounts and Import` tab, then click `Add another email` address about mid-way down the page.